joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 On this architecture I tried also leaky Relu's in the place of the Relu's, this brought down the accuracy but it might be related to other settings I needed to tweak, I undid the change.

 The first iterations started to fluctuate around certain accuracies from epoch ~15 onwards which can be an indication of overfitting and thus I added a dropout layer as remedy.

+Initially I used and AdamOptimizer with a low learning rate of 0.0001 instead of the default 0.001.
+The default setting is sufficient in this network and together with a lower batch size of 1024 raise the accuracy by ~1.5%.

 ### Test a Model on New Images